pfsense/docs/source/releases/2-3-4-p1-new-features-and-changes.rst

 Misc
 ^^^^

--  Removed “/usr/local/share/examples” from obsolete files list, some packages rely on the files being there
+-  Removed "/usr/local/share/examples" from obsolete files list, some packages rely on the files being there
 -  Added a few more items to status.php for support purposes, such as a download button, socket buffer info, and the netgate ID
 -  Fixed status.php to redact BGP MD5 password/key in output
    `#7642 <https://redmine.pfsense.org/issues/7642>`__
 -  Fixed OpenVPN to use is\_numeric() to make sure $prefix is not 0
--  Changed the “Rule Information” section so it is consistent between firewall and NAT rule pages
+-  Changed the "Rule Information" section so it is consistent between firewall and NAT rule pages
 -  Fixed APU2 detection for devices running coreboot v4.x
 -  Fixed the tunable description for net.inet.ip.random\_id